InsaneMonster/USienaRL/README.rst

 **Requirements**

-Installed with the package also the following packages will be installed in your environment:
+Besides Tensorflow, with this package also the following packages will be installed in your environment:

 - NumPy
 - SciPy